NucleusEngineering/serverless/.journey/01-build.neos.md

 You now know how Cloud Build can help you automate integrating your artifacts.

 <walkthrough-conclusion-trophy></walkthrough-conclusion-trophy>

+This completes Module 2.
+You can now wait for the live session to resume or continue by yourself and on-demand.

 When you are ready to proceed to the next chapter to learn more about how to implement Google Cloud APIs from your code, execute the following in the shell: